Glenn Doughty: Early years

-As an all around athlete Glenn lead the Doughboys baseball team to an Eastside Detroit baseball championship with a 427 batting average.
+Doughty also led the Pershing baseball team to an Eastside Detroit baseball championship with a .427 batting average.

 University of Michigan

 Doughty played tailback and wingback for the University of Michigan from 1969 to 1971.
 He gained 2,347 all-purpose yards for the Wolverines, including 1,464 rushing yards, 518 receiving yards, and 365 yards on kickoff returns.
 Doughty earned freshman of the year honors by winning the John Maulbetsch award.

 Doughty made his debut for Michigan under first-year head coach Bo Schembechler in 1969.